 - Molecular modeling and structural analyses of novel therapeutic targets.

-Lower priority is placed on projects whose primary goal is to elucidate the mechanisms of action of approved and effective psychotherapeutic drug treatments.
+- Projects whose primary goal is to elucidate the mechanisms of action of approved and effective psychotherapeutic drugs.

 It is recommended that applicants review the NIH/NIMH Therapeutics Discovery Research webpage for relevant announcements and guidance.

 Applicants are strongly encouraged to discuss their proposals with the Institute contact listed below prior to the submission of their applications to ascertain that their proposed work is aligned with NIMH funding priorities.